petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 >[Quick start installation guide - ROCm installation(Linux)](https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.3.3/install/quick-start.html),
 >[ROCm release history - ROCm Documentation](https://rocm.docs.amd.com/en/latest/release/versions.html#rocm-release-history)
 ## NVadsV710_v5 Series
-To leverage the GPU capabilities of the new Azure NVv710 series VMs running Linux, AMD GPU drivers need to be installed.
-The [AMD GPU Driver Extension]() facilitates the installation of AMD GPU drivers on NVv710-series VMs.
+To leverage the GPU capabilities of the new Azure NVv710 series VMs running Linux, amdgpu drivers need to be installed.
+The [AMD GPU Driver Extension]() facilitates the installation of amdgpu drivers on NVv710-series VMs.
 You can manage the extension using the Azure portal, Azure PowerShell, or Azure Resource Manager templates.
 Refer to the [AMD GPU Driver Extension]() documentation for details on supported operating systems and deployment steps.

-If you prefer to install AMD GPU drivers manually, this article outlines the supported operating systems, drivers, and provides installation and verification steps.
+If you prefer to install amdgpu drivers manually, this article outlines the supported operating systems, drivers, and provides installation and verification steps.

 ### ROC
 ### 1. Installation Guide